How To Reverse Metabolic Damage & Adrenal Fatigue

 Optimizing sleep quality by removing circadian disruptors, limiting the nighttime exposure to light and getting natural sunlight during the day goes a long way to restoring a more natural circadian rhythm.
 Try to cover or limit your alarm clocks and any other electronic light source, including light coming in from outside by using black out shades.

-Step Five: Gut Health
+Step Five: Gut Health And Metabolic Damage

 During times of stress your body does not want to digest properly, which not only causes weight gain, gas and bloating but it also leads to nutritional deficiencies.
 Gut inflammation, whether it be from leaky gut, intestinal permeability or any autoimmune disease will cause extra stressors on the body aside from any external stress.
 Making sure you’re consuming gut friendly foods such as bone broth and fermented foods is a good idea if those foods are tolerated well.